oneops/oneops.github.io/_posts/2017-02-22-oneops-release-170222stable.md

 # New Features

-* revamped charting system and user interface for monitoring
+* Many improvements to the charting system and user interface for monitoring

 # Bug Fixes and Improvements

-* tbd
+* Better visibility for [favorites](/user/general/favorites.html) icon beside entities name
+* Improved ability to apply security compliance to computes

 # Source Release Tags